-Jane Downing was born in Australia but was taken to live on Manus Island three weeks later.
+Jane Downing was born in Australia but was taken to live on Manus Island a month later.
 She has since lived in Tanzania, Ireland, Indonesia, the (then) USSR, China, the Marshall Islands and Guam, as well as Australia.

 While living and working in the Marshall Islands, where truth was often stranger than fiction, she began to write.

-She has works of prose and poetry published widely in Australia and overseas, her stories appearing in journals including Southerly, Westerly, Overland, The Big Issue, Griffith Review, UTS Anthology, Australian Short Stories, Antipodes (US), Headland (NZ), Kunapipi (Denmark), Paris Transcontinental (France) and Silverfish (Malaysia) and her poems in publications including Cordite, Rabbit, Poetrix, the Canberra Times and Best Australian Poems 2004 and 2015.
+She has works of prose and poetry published widely in Australia and overseas, her stories appearing in journals including Southerly, Westerly, Overland, Island, The Big Issue, Griffith Review, UTS Anthology, Australian Short Stories, Antipodes (US), Headland (NZ), Kunapipi (Denmark), Paris Transcontinental (France) and Silverfish (Malaysia) and her poems in publications including Cordite, Rabbit, Poetrix, the Canberra Times and Best Australian Poems (2004 & 2015).
 In 2016 Jane was one of two Australians shortlisted, out of nearly 4000 entries from 47 countries, for the Commonwealth Short Story Prize.
 A full history can be found on Jane’s website.

 The novel, The Trickster was published in 2003 by Pandanus Books at the Australian National University.